lfost42/grafana-notes/k8s/cka/itkiddie.md

 Examples:
   \# Update node 'foo' with a taint with key 'dedicated' and value 'special-user' and effect 'NoSchedule'.
   \# If a taint with that key and effect already exists, its value is replaced as specified
-  `kubectl taint nodes foo dedicated=special-user:NoSchedule`
+  `k taint nodes foo dedicated=special-user:NoSchedule`

 For the question we have
 `k taint node node01 PERMISSION=granted:NoSchedule`